mBluebear/ecommerce-website/accessibility-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

 - {The links of one of my cake in the small promo page is broken.}
+- The tab function doesn't work for the small promo.

 ### Serious, Causes Frustration, May Hinder Completion

 - {I have padding issue, need to work more to make the page look more appealing}
+- The tab function doesn't work for the small promo.

 ### Minor, Annoying, Won’t Hinder Completion